-What are enforcement orders and the different types
+What are enforcement orders?

 Execution against goods

 Once inside, they can seize enough goods of value to satisfy the judgment claim.
-Goods that may be seized include money, bills of exchange, promissory notes and bonds but exclude protected goods.
-Protected goods for the purposes of these orders include clothing, bedding, household equipment and other provisions necessary for the basic domestic needs of the debtor and their family).
+Goods that may be seized include money, bills of exchange, promissory notes and bonds, but not ‘protected’ goods (clothing, bedding, household equipment and other provisions necessary for the basic domestic needs of the debtor and their family).
 In addition, goods belonging to other members of the debtor’s family may not be seized.

-Once the goods have been seized, the bailiff or the enforcement officers have two options.
-They can either take them away or leave them at the premises having entered into a walking possession agreement with a responsible person in the building.
+Once the goods have been seized, the bailiff or the enforcement officer has two options: either take them away, or leave them at the premises having entered into a walking possession agreement with a responsible person in the building.
 This means the goods now belong to the bailiff and can be removed at any time.
 If the goods are removed, the debtor will be given an inventory, and the goods may then be sold by an appointed broker or appraiser through a public auction.

 Third party debt order

-- Making the order
+Making the order

-- Enforcement by sale
+Enforcement by sale

-- Attachment of earnings as an enforcement order
+Attachment of earnings order

-- Protected earnings rate
+Protected earnings rate

-- Normal deduction rate
+Normal deduction rate